-Rabbi Robin embraces the definition of rabbi as “teacher” – in the classroom, from the bimah, during meetings, and in personal conversations and interactions.
+Rabbi Robin embraces the definition of rabbi as “teacher” – in the classroom, while leading worship, during meetings, and in personal conversations and interactions.
 Rabbi Robin cares deeply about people and listens with an open and non-judgmental heart; pastoral counseling is another core part of her rabbinate.

 While in California, Rabbi Robin became very involved in the Jewish community.
-She also selected to participate in the Wexner Heritage Foundation’s adult learning program for Jewish community lay leaders.
-In 2000, Rabbi Robin began her studies at Hebrew Union College-Jewish Institute of Religion.
+She served as chair of many different committees, board member, vice president, and president of her synagogue, Congregation Sha’ar Zahav.
+In addition, she was on the board of several local Jewish organizations.
+She was also selected to participate in the Wexner Heritage Foundation’s adult learning program for Jewish community lay leaders, from 1996-1998.
+In 2000, Rabbi Robin changed her life’s direction and began her studies at the Hebrew Union College-Jewish Institute of Religion.
 She was selected as a Wexner Graduate Fellow, a recipient of a full four-year fellowship and stipend while in rabbinical school.
 She was the first person in the country ever to be selected to both the Wexner Heritage Foundation lay leader program and the Wexner Graduate Fellowship program.

 Rabbi Robin shares her life with her partner, Cantor Shira Nafshi, who serves as TBJ’s part-time cantor.
 They are the delighted parents of Liba, who joined their family in January of 2014.